Me: This is our 100th story! Can you believe it?

 Me: Don’t say it like that.
-And Nicol is baking us a celebratory cake, so it’s not all bad news.
+Nicol is baking a celebratory cake for us, so it’s not all bad news.

-This landmark story begins with the Doctor trying to assemble the first two segments of the Key to Time.
+The story begins with the Doctor assembling the first two segments of the Key to Time.

-Sue: That’s good.
-I was annoyed when we didn’t see him pick it up at the end of the last story.
-Hang on, wasn’t this a round on The Krypton Factor?
+Sue: Good.
+It annoyed me when we didn’t see him pick it up at the end of the last story.
+Wait a minute… Wasn’t this a round on The Krypton Factor?

-When the Doctor discovers where the next segment is hidden, he grins like a Cheshire cat.
+When the Doctor discovers where the next segment is located, he grins like a Cheshire cat.

 Me: It’s so sweet that you know that.

 Sue: We’re due for a good down-to-earth story after all the spacey stuff we’ve had to endure lately.
-Oooh, Stonehenge.
-The Box of Andromeda in buried under there.
+Ooh, Stonehenge!
+The Box of Andromeda is buried under there.

 Me: It isn’t Stonehenge, and it isn’t called the box of Andromeda.
 You’re thinking of the Pandorica.

-Sue: I’m sorry but I don’t remember what these things are supposed to be called.
-I didn’t know there was going to be a test this week.
+Sue: I didn’t know there was going to be a test this week.

 Me: Your memory is terrible.

 Sue: No it isn’t.
 I just don’t file away unimportant information.
 Ask me who won the men’s singles final at Wimbledon in 1982.

 Me: Okay, who won the men’s singles final at Wimbledon in 1982?

 Sue: Jimmy Connors

 Me: Okay, so who won it in 1990?

 Sue: That’s not the point.
-The point is, I remember the stuff that I care about and I discard all the stuff I –
+The point is, I remember the stuff I care about and I discard all the stuff I…